-At Kumu, we use a credit card billing system to accept payments for paid plans.
-Plans can be billed on either a monthly or annual basis, and if you choose to be billed on an annual basis, you'll receive a 20% discount.
+At Kumu, we use an automated billing system to accept payments for private projects and Pro workspace fees.
+Amounts can be billed on either a monthly or annual basis, and if you choose to be billed on an annual basis, you'll receive a 20% discount.

 We handle all payments with full PCI-compliance through Stripe, the industry standard, and you can use any credit card that is accepted by Stripe.
 We do not store any sensitive billing information on our own servers.

-When you upgrade or downgrade your plan in Kumu, our billing system prorates the final charge based on the amount of time left in your billing cycle.
-Our system follows these steps:
+When your bill is increased or decreased during a billing cycle, Kumu's billing system prorates the final charge based on the amount of time left in your cycle, and charges the card on file immediately.

 Our billing system automatically sends a receipt to the email on file each time a payment is made.
 From time to time, these receipts might get sent to your email's spam folder—if you don't see a receipt, be sure to check there first.

 For a personal account, if you want to change the email that receipts are sent to, you can go to the profile section of your account settings.
-To do this for an organization account, you can go to your organization's dashboard and scroll down to profile section.
+To do this for an organization, you can go to your organization's dashboard and scroll down to profile section.

 Paying by invoice

-In the event that you can't enter a credit card into Kumu's website for repeat billing (some organizations prohibit this), you can pay by invoice instead.
-An invoice will allow you make a one-time payment via credit card, ACH transfer, or aa check in the mail.
-At this time, we only create invoices for organization accounts that are billed annually.
+If you can't enter a credit card into Kumu's website for repeat billing, you can pay by invoice instead.
+An invoice will allow you to make a one-time payment via credit card, ACH transfer, or a check in the mail.

 To request an invoice, you can email firstname.lastname@example.org.

-When you sign up for Kumu, you automatically receive a 14-day free trial of private projects.
+When you create a new workspace (including the Basic workspace that Kumu creates for you when you first sign up), you automatically receive a 7-day free trial of private projects in that workspace.
 At any time during your free trial, you can add a credit card to your billing settings to start a subscription plan as soon as the free trial ends.

-If you haven't added a credit card before the free trial ends, your private projects will be locked, and Kumu will prompt you to make your projects public or update your billing settings.
+If you haven't added a credit card before the free trial ends, your private projects will be locked (you won't be able to view or edit them), and Kumu will prompt you to make your projects public or update your billing settings in order to unlock.

 Have any other questions about billing?
 Send an email to email@example.com and we'll get back to you!